More people have been to space

 I discovered a joy of open water swimming and being rather slow at some of the above sports I ended up going longer and longer and discovered my own brand of success, 'my endurance' - I have the ability to just keep on going.
 I discovered Ironman racing and fell in love with challenging my body and pushing past my limits - whatever I may have thought they may be.

-My endurance in life is fuelled by a love of a Ketogenic lifetstyle, one that gives me an abundance of mental clarity, a fuelling system that allows me to tap into my own long lasting energy resources whilst providing my body with the fuel to ensure I can thrive in any physical situation, even something as extreme as an ocean row.
-Ketogenic is a lifestyle for the mind and for the body.
+My endurance in life is fuelled by a love of a low carb / ketogenic lifetstyle, one that gives me an abundance of mental clarity, a fuelling system that allows me to tap into my own long lasting energy resources whilst providing my body with the fuel to ensure I can thrive in any physical situation, even something as extreme as an ocean row.
+Low carb / ketogenic is a lifestyle for the mind and for the body.
+Plus it helps me through the menopause too.

 It was only after I'd signed up that I realised just how few solo females have actually rowed the Atlantic, just 14 have so far succeeded.
-In total only 22 women have solo rowed ANY ocean.
-After some rigorous checking I soon discovered that I would be the oldest - could I really be so 'OARDACIOUS' to think that I could do it too?
+In total only 25 women have SOLO rowed ANY ocean.
+After some rigorous checking I soon discovered that I would be the oldest - could I really be so 'OARdacious' to think that I could do it too?
 Of course I did.

 Although I will be rowing solo, I need an amazing TEAM around me.
 If you are keen to get involved check out our sponsorship page and call or email me and let's talk about how we can help each other.